-VMware Workstation is one of the most prominent choices when it comes to selecting a virtual machine for Linux.
+VMware Workstation is one of the most prominent choices for selecting a virtual machine for Linux.
 It is a hosted hypervisor that allows 64-bit Windows users to set up and run Linux systems locally.

 If you’re looking for professional-grade performance from your emulated Linux system, siding with VMware Workstation will prove beneficial.
 The software comes with a premium price tag but offers a freemium alternative (Workstation Player), with some functionality being limited.

 Features of VMware Workstation

 - VMware Workstation lets users choose from a ready-made set of Linux virtual machines for Windows directly.

 - The VMware Workstation Player is a free version that does not require users to pay but is kind of limited.

 - VMware Workstation comes with out-of-the-box support for OpenGL and supports up to 3 GB of shared video memory.

 - This Linux simulator for Windows has in-built support for DirectX 10.1, 4K resolution, Wayland, SSH, and Virtual networks alongside other modern-day features.